 But this Trump moment will come and go, and the political passions of the moment will cool, even if they do not go away.
 The cultural moment will turn.
 Another will begin.

 My father (a lawyer) is such a “political junkie,” may God help him.
 My dad and his Wall Street Journal and Fox News — as I see it, it is akin to whisky to an alcoholic.
 But thankfully my wife does not pay much attention to all that.
 And many millions of other Americans outside the beltway pay only so much attention to politics.
 They will keep their equilibrium.
 Politics is just one concern among many in their lives, and not the most important.

 As for me, I see we are halfway done with Trump’s term as president.
 I will vote against that demagogue, as sure as the sun will come up tomorrow.
-But I hope that when November of 2020 comes about I can look back and say I was not turned into an asshole by Trump or the tensions of that time.* I kept my perspective and my cool, as much as possible.
+But I hope that when November of 2020 finally arrives I can look back and say I was not turned into an asshole by Trump or the tensions of that time.* I kept my perspective and my cool, as much as possible.

 My daughters will be ten and thirteen on election night in 2020.
 They will be in fifth grade and eighth grade.
 They will be approaching that point of adolescence where they stop listening to me.
 College won’t be far away.
 I will spend my best hours with them.
 Similarly, I will be married for eighteen years, and I will be only five or six years away from retirement.
 That is where I will spend my best hours.
 Time, my precious time — and my life energy.

 That black hole of negative energy — Donald Trump — will not get my best moments or my best energies.

 I refuse to allow Trump to co-opt me into his reality TV show — the dark drama he has made of presidential politics.

 Can you say as much?